Holly Marie St. Pierre, MA, LMHC

 As a person of bi-racial identity (Dakota Sioux and western European lineage) I have a perspective that informs my ability to address concerns for BIPOC populations (Black, Indigenous, and People of Color) such as: racism, marginalization, identity and historical trauma.

-I have nine years experience working in the following settings: private practice, community mental health centers and therapeutic specialty courts.
+I have ten years experience working in the following settings: private practice, community mental health centers and therapeutic specialty courts.
 I have worked with clients regarding depression, anxiety, complex trauma, self-esteem issues, psychotic disorders, women's concerns, relationship/family problems, life transitions, and

 I favor holistic, humanistic and psychodynamic approaches with